ailrk/markdowndb.macro/README.md

 ```
  `;;` is the separator between header and markdown content. `tag`, `source`, and `title` are optional. `tag` is for classifying the article, and `source` is for citation.

-### No query api
-There is no api for query the json data generated since it's in a pretty simple format, and everyone has their own idea of how to construct queries.

 ### How to use
 Assume you have this directory hierachy:
 ```